Petra, authentic jewel of Jordan

 At the end of the gorge, you’ll start sighting the most famous and known monument of Jordan: the Treasury.
 This magnificent facade, called “Al Khazneh” and mostly known as the Treasury (pic nr.
 1), is almost 40 mt high and intricately decorated.

-It is believed that these interfaces represents some of the senior officials in the city or princes but unfortunately most of them are badly damaged.
+It is believed that these interfaces represent some of the senior officials in the city or princes but unfortunately most of them are badly damaged.

-At the end of the Street of Facades, on your left, starts a rock – cut steps to reach the High Place of Sacrifice (see the trails below).
+At the end of the Street of Facades, on your left, starts rock-cut steps to reach the High Place of Sacrifice (see the trails below).
 Going on along the main trail you’ll get to the Theatre.
-Carved into the side of the mountain and built more than 2000 years ago, it consists of three rows of seats and could accomodate almost 3000 spectators.
+Carved into the side of the mountain and built more than 2000 years ago, it consists of three rows of seats and could accommodate almost 3000 spectators.

-On the opposite side there are the Royal Tombs, four magnificent facades carved into the cliff, adjacent to each other.
-From right to left you’ll first meet the “Urn Tomb“, reachable through a rock steps, its name come from the jar that crowns the pediment.
+On the opposite side, there are the Royal Tombs, four magnificent facades carved into the cliff, adjacent to each other.
+From right to left, you’ll first meet the “Urn Tomb“, reachable through rock steps, its name come from the jar that crowns the pediment.